HypRAG: Hyperbolic Dense Retrieval for Retrieval Augmented Generation: Experiments and Results

 \textbf{Ablation Studies.} We compare two pooling strategies for aggregating token embeddings into document representations: CLS token pooling and OEM pooling.
 CLS pooling uses the representation of a special classification token, while OEM pooling performs geometry-aware aggregation directly in hyperbolic space.
-Table~\ref{tab:pooling} shows that OEM pooling yields higher performance across both mean task and mean task-type metrics on MTEB retrieval tasks, indicating more effective document-level aggregation in the hyperbolic setting.
-We also show that using geodesic distance in the contrastive objective outperforms the Lorentz inner product (Appendix Table~\ref{tab:loss_functions}), suggesting better alignment of representations on the manifold.
-Additionally, hyperbolic models maintain strong performance with smaller retrieval budgets, whereas Euclidean baselines require larger context windows to achieve comparable results (Appendix Table~\ref{tab:context_size}).
+Table~\ref{tab:pooling} shows that OEM outperforms all alternatives by a substantial margin, improving over the next-best method (Einstein Midpoint) with a 10\% improvement.
+Naive mean pooling performs worst, consistent with the radial collapse predicted by Proposition 4.3, while the standard Einstein midpoint improves over CLS but remains well below OEM, confirming that the outward bias is essential for preserving hierarchical structure.